storyprotocol/ipkit/README.md

-# StoryKit
+# IpKit

-StoryKit is a React toolkit that allows builders to integrate and interact with Story's Proof of Creativity protocol with prebuilt IP management components.
+IpKit is a React toolkit that allows builders to integrate and interact with Story's Proof of Creativity protocol with prebuilt IP management components.

 ## Installation

-_StoryKit is currently a GitHub Package so you will need repo access and a personal access token to use._
+_IpKit is currently a GitHub Package so you will need repo access and a personal access token to use._

 Also you will need Node.js 20+.